• Skip to primary navigation

 STEP 7

-Fold in the chopped strawberries or any other add-ins you may be using.
+After that, fold in the chopped strawberries or any other add-ins you may be using.
+Just make sure they're not too big.

 STEP 8

-Spread evenly on top.
-Then press the surface with plastic wrap and then cover the pan with some foil and freeze for at least 5 hours.
+Finally, spread the top evenly.
+Then press the surface with plastic wrap and then cover the pan with some foil and freeze for at least 6 hours or overnight.

 After that, you can put it in a food processor to make it creamier and then put it back in the freezer.